bob-linuxtoys/eedd/README.md

-# eedd
+# dpdaemon

+dpdaemon used the empty daemon framework for FPGA based peripheral control and status.

-An Event-Driven Daemon with CLI
+EEDD: An Event-Driven Daemon with CLI

 EEDD is an empty event-driven daemon.
 It is empty in the sense that the daemon itself provides just a command line